Nestled amidst the lush landscapes and cultural richness of Chiang Mai, the art of herbal…

 Since the individual practice of Yoga can be a personal experience, there are lots of ways that can be adapted and differ from one practitioner to another.
 These days, it has branched out in many new directions and some of which differ from the traditional prominence.
 However, all approaches to Yoga are intended to encourage different phases of wellbeing.
 Today’s practitioners have more options as they try to gain the most from the vibrant, ever-widening field of Yoga.

-There are various types of Yoga around the corner.
+There are various types of Yoga in Chiang Mai.
 With that, how do you find the one that’s fit for you?
 You may have tried it in a nearby gym or a local studio, but going to one type of yoga class doesn’t mean the studio on the next block teaches the same approach.

-If you want to know more about the different types of Yoga, continue reading.
+If you want to know more about the different types of Yoga in Chiang Mai, continue reading.
 You might discover which one will be right for you.

 1. Vinyasa Yoga